August 24, 2021 / 60 min read

 Effect of the push/drag angle on the bead shape.

 Now that we know that the different welding angles have different effects on weld quality, let's define a cost function that generates an extra cost when the torch deviates from the optimal path.
-By being able to differentiate between the different xx and yy tolerance angles, we can also differentiate between the different welding angles.
+By being able to differentiate between the different and tolerance angles, we can also differentiate between the different welding angles.

 We start off with the general idea that the further we deviate from the optimal trajectory point, the higher the cost.